Communism in Nepal: Ideology and policies

 Nepali communist parties subscribe to Marxism, Leninism, Maoism, or any combination of the three.
-People's multiparty democracy principle of CPN UML and 21st century's people's multiparty democracy principle along with Prachandapath (Prachanda's way) of Maoists are examples of original thought or adaptation of traditional communist philosophy to modern times and Nepali landscape.
+People's Multiparty Democracy principle of CPN UML and 21st century's People's Multiparty Democracy principle along with Prachandapath (Prachanda's way) of Maoists are examples of original thought or adaptation of traditional communist philosophy to modern times and Nepali landscape.

 While the minor communist parties continue to hold a variety of far-left ideologies, including a support for party-less communist autocracy held by many, the mainstream communist parties have affirmed their commitment to multi-party democracy.
-Indeed, no communist parties that won a significant number of seats in elections did so without announcing an explicit commitment to multiparty democracy.
-In the case of CPN-UML, it was formalised with the people's multiparty democracy manifesto.
-In the case of the Maoists, the same policy was put forward as the 21st century's people's multiparty democracy.
+Indeed, no communist parties that won a significant number of seats in elections did so without announcing an explicit commitment to Multiparty democracy.
+In the case of CPN-UML, it was formalised with the people's multi-party democracy manifesto.
+In the case of the Maoists, the same policy was put forward as the 21st century's People's Multiparty Democracy.
 The NCP continues to reaffirm its commitment to democracy having been the ruling party with a strong majority in all levels of government since the beginning of 2018; however, it is also claimed that the party's ultimate goal is Socialism and the building of a communist society.

 The communists are known for their welfare programs.
 Government stipend to elderly and widows have been increased significantly.
 Stipends to the unemployed have been promised.
 There has been a rising concern regarding press freedom, censorship and freedom of speech.
 The Nepali communists are also called out for their populist nationalism and anti-India propaganda.

 Other minor parties that do not believe in liberal democracy still continue to take part in the democratic process, citing that their main aim is to establish communism via a direct endorsement of the people through elections.
 Minor splinter groups that separated from Maoist party when it joined the peace process continue to carry out actions designed to intimidate and terrorise people, from time to time.